Nutrition Education programming at Second Harvest is driven by our mission to feed people in need through empowerment, education and partnerships.

 Train the Trainers

 Nutrition Ambassadors are volunteers trained by Second Harvest staff to facilitate a peer to peer program focused on cooking demonstrations, teaching My Plate nutrition guidelines, reading nutrition labels, emphasizing fruit and vegetable consumption, reduction in consumption of sugary foods’ and increased physical activity.
-Delivered at off-site locations to be determined including mobile markets.
-If you are interested in volunteering for this program please email our Americorps Vista Melissa Johnson or by phone at 509.252.6271.
+Delivered at off-site locations, in The Kitchen, and as an accompaniment to mobile markets.
+If you are interested in volunteering for this program please email our Nutrition Education Coordinator Melissa Johnson or by phone at 509.252.6271.